Provar

 Note: Do not use your email address or any other personal email account.

 The email you set here will be the From address when emails are sent following the ANT execution.
-Setting up an email specifically for this purpose is best to avoid any confusion and security issues.
-Starting with Provar 2.1.0 and subsequent releases, SMTP configuration files are now encrypted when generated.
+Setting up an email for this purpose is best to avoid confusion and security issues.
+SMTP configuration files are encrypted when generated.

 Step 5: Select the Test connection before continuing.
 An example configuration is shown below, along with the successful test connection.